hyperledger/fabric/docs/source/peers/peers.md

 chaincodes.
-The Fabric Software Development Kit (SDK) makes this easy for programmers --- its APIs enable applications to connect to peers, invoke chaincodes to generate transactions, submit transactions to the network that will get ordered and committed to the distributed ledger, and receive events when this process is complete.
+The Fabric Software Development Kit (SDK) makes this easy for programmers --- its APIs enable applications to connect to peers, invoke chaincodes to generate transactions, submit transactions to the network that will get ordered, validated and committed to the distributed ledger, and receive events when this process is complete.

 Through a peer connection, applications can execute chaincodes to query or update a ledger.
 The result of a ledger query transaction is returned